 Promoting Environmental Sustainability

-Reducing paper use: At the start of 2020, we set an internal goal of reducing paper use by at least 50% and we’ve gone far beyond this, with our research and operations teams achieving nearly zero paper use and our sales team always providing electronic copies first.
-We accomplished this by embracing electronic solutions that were already made necessary by our partially remote workforce and acceptable to our clients and suppliers alike, as well as a team that was fully on board with meeting this goal.
+Reducing paper use: At the start of 2020, we set an internal goal of reducing paper use by at least 50% and we blew this goal out of the water, with our intelligence, project management, and operations divisions achieving nearly 0% paper use and our sales divisions always offering electronic copies first.
+We accomplished this by prioritizing electronic communications and investing in electronic solutions needed for a remote workforce that have become increasingly normalized and acceptable for our clients, suppliers, and workers alike.
+Importantly, we did not encounter any significant obstacles to implementing these practices, highlighting the growing awareness of pursuing sustainable environmental policies.

 Encouraging Work-Life Balance

-Such a set-up benefits Sqope and employees alike.
-This includes through less time-consuming commutes, easier daycare and school drop-offs and pick-ups, reduced sick days, and the less-discussed but very useful ability to be home to receive deliveries, attend nearby doctor appointments, and arrange for repairs that only occur during business hours.
-It also means that we can hire a wide range of professionals, from the more typical full-time employees to those with part-time schedules, whether because they are simultaneously pursuing a degree or simply prefer a part-time model.
+In addition to less time-consuming commutes to and from the office, our setup makes daycare and school drop-offs and pick-ups easier, reduces sick leave, and permits our workers to more easily schedule medical and other appointments, deliveries, and repairs during normal working hours.
+It also means that we can hire a wide range of professionals, from the more typical full-time employees to those with part-time or flexible schedules, whether this need arises because they are a parent, pursuing a degree, caring for a loved one, or simply prefer part time hours.